matt-curtis/developer.sketchapp.com/_reference/MSPluginCommand.md

 ---
 title: MSPluginCommand
+summary: Represents a single command within a plugin bundle.
+This can be used to access metadata about the currently executing command, and to store arbitrary metadata on layers for later use.
 rels:
   - MSPluginBundle
 ---

 Represents a single command within a plugin bundle.
 This can be used to access metadata about the currently executing command, and to store arbitrary metadata on layers for later use.